-Many people who have eczema also have asthma and seasonal allergies, which are also caused by inflammation and an overactive immune system.
+Many people who have eczema have asthma and seasonal allergies as well.
+These are also caused by inflammation and an overactive immune system.
 In fact, this is so common that doctors refer to this as the “atopic triad.”
-Not surprisingly, another thing all three of these conditions have in common is that by treating the inflammation that triggers them, you can reverse their symptoms.
+Not surprisingly, another thing all three of these conditions have in common is that you can treat the inflammation triggering them, reverse their symptoms, and prevent flares.

 Let’s talk about how you can do that.
 Here are the most helpful tips I give my patients who are struggling with chronic eczema.

-1) Eat an Anti-Inflammatory Diet
+1. Eat an Anti-Inflammatory Diet

-2) Eat a Low-Histamine Diet
+2. Eat a Low-Histamine Diet

 Histamine’s role in the body is to cause an immediate inflammatory response.
 It serves as a red flag in your immune system, notifying your body of any potential attackers.
-Because it travels throughout your bloodstream, histamine can affect your gut, lungs, skin, brain, and entire cardiovascular system, contributing to a wide range of symptoms, including eczema.
+Because it travels throughout your bloodstream, histamine can affect your gut, lungs, skin, brain, and entire cardiovascular system, contributing to a wide range of symptoms, including digestive issues, mood swings, and eczema.

-3) Heal Your Gut
+3. Heal Your Gut

 The inflammatory response triggered by an overactive immune system can be seen anywhere in the body.
 In the case of eczema, it is the skin that is affected.
-Gut inflammation caused by leaky gut can also impair the protective function of your skin, which can increase the severity of inflammation and worsen eczema symptoms.
+Gut inflammation can also impair the protective function of your skin.
+This can increase the severity of inflammation and worsen eczema symptoms.